GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/about.md

 ## Units

-Click on a unit's name to learn more.
+Click on a the unit to learn more.

 |           |       |
 |--------------|-----------|